MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 **Description**
 You must use a personal Microsoft account to sign in to Microsoft Advertising.

-This error is returned for example, when the user selected their Azure Active Directory (AAD) identity via the consent prompt, and they only have a personal account with Microsoft Advertising.
+This error is returned for example, when the user selected their Microsoft Entra ID via the consent prompt, and they only have a personal account with Microsoft Advertising.

 ***